edubart/nelua-lang/docs/pages/overview.md

 local p_copy: Person = $p_ref
 ```

-The above example is not much useful by itself,
+The above example is not very useful by itself,
 but permits auto referencing when doing method calls:

 ```nelua